schlosser/intermediate-flask/README.md

 }
 ```

 Almost there!
 Now, create a file under `templates` called `new.html`.
-Note `form.csrf_token`: this token gets compared with the "secret key" property, as a security measure protecting against form submissions from other websites.
+Note `form.csrf_token`: this token gets compared with the "secret key" property in your `app/__init__.py` file as a security measure protecting against form submissions from other websites.

 > `csrf` stands for *cross-site request forgery*.
-Read more [here](http://stackoverflow.com/questions/5207160/what-is-a-csrf-token-what-is-its-importance-and-how-does-it-work)
+If you're curious, you can read more [here](http://stackoverflow.com/questions/5207160/what-is-a-csrf-token-what-is-its-importance-and-how-does-it-work)

 ```html
 {% extends "home.html" %}